-Glòria Pérez-Salmerón became IFLA President in August 2017.
-She is also President of FESABID, Federación Española de Sociedades de Archivística, Biblioteconomía, Documentación y Museística (Spanish Federation of Archivist, Librarianship, Documentation and Museum Associations).
+Glòria Pérez-Salmerón served as IFLA President from 2017 to 2019.
+She is also Past-President of FESABID, Federación Española de Sociedades de Archivística, Biblioteconomía, Documentación y Museística (Spanish Federation of Archivist, Librarianship, Documentation and Museum Associations).
 She works at Diputació de Barcelona and has held many leadership roles in her distinguished career including Director of the National Library of Spain (2010-2013) where she also was member of its Governing Board and Executive Committee (2008-2013).
-Under her management, the Library developed many innovative projects including the systematic digitalization of holdings, thanks to a partnership agreement with Telefónica, which foresaw the digitalization of 200,000 book titles.
-Gloria's involvement with IFLA is long-standing, being a former member of IFLA’s Public Libraries Standing Committee (2005-2012) and member of the Executive Committee and Vice-President of EBLIDA, European Bureau of Library Information and Documentation Associations (2008-2015).
+Under her management, the Library developed many innovative projects including the systematic digitisation of holdings, thanks to a partnership agreement with Telefónica, which foresaw the digitisation of 200,000 book titles.
+Glòria's involvement with IFLA is long-standing, being a former member of IFLA’s Public Libraries Standing Committee (2005-2012) and member of the Executive Committee and Vice-President of EBLIDA, European Bureau of Library Information and Documentation Associations (2008-2015).
 Gloria is an experienced public speaker and regularly gives professional lectures.

 Deborah Jacobs has served as the director of the Global Libraries initiative at the Bill and Melinda Gates Foundation since 2008.
 Through this work she oversees the foundation’s work to improve the lives of one billion “information-poor” people by 2030 while positioning the world’s 320,000 public libraries as critical community assets and providers of information through relevant technologies.
 Jacobs began her career as a children’s librarian forty years ago, and has worked in rural and urban settings in the United States.
 Prior to joining the Foundation she served as Seattle Public Library City Librarian for 11 years.
 In addition to directing the Seattle Public Library system, Jacobs led a $291 million capital-improvement program called “Libraries for All” that funded the construction of a new Central Library and renovated, built, or expanded 26 branch libraries.